mcampi111/Shades-of-Green-Unveiling-the-Impact-of-Municipal-Green-Bonds-of-the-Environment/README.md

 # Shades of Green: Unveiling the Impact of Municipal Green Bonds on the Environment
 This repository is linked to the methodology developed in the paper with title

 **"Shades of Green: Unveiling the Impact of Municipal Green Bonds on the Environment"**.
-The pdf for the paper is available at this url https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3808550 or provided in the folder "Paper", where it is also possibile to find the Supplementary Materials.
+The pdf for the paper is available at this url https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3808550 or provided in the folder "paper", where it is also possibile to find the Supplementary Materials.

 There is a **shiny app** available at https://mcjc-2020.shinyapps.io/final_results/